ticotheps/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 5. What is the runtime complexity of the provided code in `names.py`?

+The runtime complexity for the code in 'names.py' is O(n^2) (quadratic time) because there are 2 'for' loops, one nested inside of the other.
+So, in this case, n = the number of names in the .txt files.
+As n (the number of names) increases, the number of operations that our 'for' loops are going to run will also increase every time 'names.py' is executed.

 6. What is the space complexity of the provided code in `names.py`?

 7. What is the runtime complexity of your optimized code in `names.py`?